kcl-lang/kcl-lang.io/versioned_docs/version-0.4.3/user_docs/guides/validation.md

 Validate succuss!
 ```

-Based on this, KCL provides the corresponding [Validation Tool](/docs/tools/cli/kcl/vet) to validate JSON/YAML data directly.In addition, based on this capability, we can build a K-V validation visualization product.
+Based on this, KCL provides the corresponding [Validation Tool](/docs/tools/cli/kcl/vet) to validate JSON/YAML data directly.
+In addition, based on this capability, we can build a K-V validation visualization product.

 ![](/img/blog/2022-09-15-declarative-config-overview/08-kcl-validation-ui.png)